Top 10 Most Basic SQL Commands To Know - Qiling

 [WHERE StudentId =3];

-It will add all the marks obtained by a particular student from all subjects and print the results.
+The program will add up all the marks obtained by a particular student from all subjects and print out the results.

-The INNER JOIN Command is used when multiple tables are present.
-It will Club rows from two tables and display the result set till the time a given condition is fulfilled.
+The INNER JOIN command is used when multiple tables are present, combining rows from two tables and displaying the result set until a given condition is fulfilled.

 The Syntax of INNER JOIN command: